Edouard99/Minecraft_Server_TGRemote/README.md

 # Minecraft Telegram Server Handler

-A simple Python script to control a Minecraft server through a Telegram bot.
+A simple Python script to control a Minecraft server through a Telegram bot on a unix plateform.
 This script allows you to start, stop, restart, and check the status of your Minecraft server using commands sent through Telegram.

 ---